inmanta/inmanta-core/docs/administrators/auth.rst

    :width: 100%
    :align: center

-   Click on the inmantaso-dedicated to edit the dedicated scope and mappers.
+   Click on inmantaso-dedicated to edit the dedicated scope and mappers.

 Add a mapper to add custom claims to the issued tokens for the API client type.
 Open de mappers tab of your new client and click
 `add`.